scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Grasp.*** *Melee Attack:* 5 AP, 1/2/2/0/0</br>On hit deals 0/2 in death damage.
+***Grasp.*** *Melee Attack:* 5 AP, 1/2/2/0/0 - On hit deals 0/2 in death damage.

-***Strength Drain.*** *Maneuver*, *Melee Attack:* 7 AP, 1/0/4/0/0</br>The target makes a Stamina save, taking 1 wound in death damage, healing the Shadow for 1 wound.
+***Strength Drain.*** *Maneuver*, *Melee Attack:* 7 AP, 1/0/4/0/0 - The target makes a Stamina save, taking 1 wound in death damage, healing the Shadow for 1 wound.
 The target loses 1 Strength for every crit rolled, up to 2.
 Creatures regain their Strength after a long rest or after _Cleanse_ has been cast on them.
 A creature with a Strength of -3 or less dies, becoming a Shadow in 1 hour.
 ___

 #### Corpse Beast